 - 6 semesters of ensembles– MUS 190 (6 credits)

 - MUS 500 or EDU 421.
-Music Education Majors wishing to receive certification must complete EDU 421 as their capstone.
+Music Education Majors wishing to receive certification must complete EDU 421 as their capstone (along with EDU 571 at the same time).
 Those who are not going to be licensed or have not taken the required EDU coursework will have to choose either recital or project option.
 (2-12 credits)

 Note: you cannot double major in both Music and Music Education.